Bobbe Bridge

-Bobbe Bridge is an American former judge who served as Associate Justice of the Washington Supreme Court.
+Bobbe Jean Bridge (born 1944) is an American former judge who served as Associate Justice of the Washington Supreme Court.
 After serving 10 years as a King County Superior Court Judge, she was appointed to the Washington State Supreme Court by Governor Gary Locke in 1999.
 She was elected in 2000 and again in 2002.
 She resigned her judgeship in 2007.